lpage30/image_cloud/README.md

                         Optional, (default 0) If mask is not None and contour_width > 0, draw the mask contour.
   -contour_color <color-name>
                         Optional, (default black) Mask contour color.
+  -parallelism <int>    Optional, (default $(default)s) Experimental, using parallel algorithms to accomplish image-cloud generation.
+Value is the number of threads-of-execution to commit to generation.
+A value of 1 will execute sequentially (not experimental); uses no parallel algorithms.
 ```
 #### CSV to import
 csv file for weighted images with following format: